saraNgolestani/loadforecasting/README.md

 1. Run `conda env create -f environment.yml` to create the environment
 2. `conda activate enmax`

+have the .csv file under a `data\` directory in main folder.
 ## Dashboard

 on `dashboard.py` set the desired training period for diagnose and then run the following command on your conda environment